 Our signature youth leadership program attracts students who are interested in exploring issues related to educational equity and want get involved with public elementary schools.
 Learn as a Fellow, serve on the Teen Board or volunteer on campus.Learn More

-Businesses, faith-based organizations and community groups work closely with specific campuses to understand their needs and walk alongside them in the journey to grow student achievement and purposeful leaders.Become a Partner
+Businesses, faith-based organizations, independent schools, and community groups collaborate with United to Learn to respond to the needs of specific campuses to understand their needs and walk alongside them in the journey to grow student achievement and purposeful leaders.Become a Partner

 Community Activation Impact